hyperledger/iroha-2-docs/src/index.md

 - (Optional) [Docker compose](https://docs.docker.com/compose/) [^2]

 [^1]: If you’re having issues with installing rust compatible with our code (2021 edition), please consult the troubleshooting section.
-[^2]: We highly recommend using docker, because it's oftentimes simpler and easier to use.
+[^2]: We highly recommend using docker, because it's oftentimes easier to use and debug.

 This tutorial will cover Iroha 2 in: